Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Object Functions.md

 - `variable` - The sprite object tag name to be used.
 - `image` - The new image sprite for the sprite object to be used.
-- `gridX` - An optional parameter, The crop width of the sprite texture; Defualt value: `0`.
+- `gridX` - An optional parameter, The crop width of the sprite texture; Default value: `0`.
-- `gridY` - An optional parameter, The crop height of the sprite texture; Defualt value: `0`.
+- `gridY` - An optional parameter, The crop height of the sprite texture; Default value: `0`.

 ### setBlendMode(obj:String, blend:String)
 Changes the <ins>blend mode</ins> of the object.
 If you want to see more blend modes, [click here](https://api.haxe.org/flash/display/BlendMode.html). _(Works similar to how Photoshop does it)_